segmentio/segment-docs/src/connections/destinations/catalog/qualaroo/index.md

 ---
+rewrite: true
-title: Qualaroo
+title: Qualaroo Destination
 ---

 [Qualaroo](https://qualaroo.com/home) is a user testing tool that lets you add a survey to any page on your site, so you can get targeted user feedback as the user is performing a task.
-The `analytics.js` {{integration.name}} Destination is open-source.
+The `analytics.js` Qualaroo Destination is open-source.
 You can browse the code [on GitHub](https://github.com/segment-integrations/analytics.js-integration-qualaroo).

 This document was last updated on September 5, 2018.
 If you notice any gaps, outdated information or simply want to leave some feedback to help us improve our documentation, please [let us know](https://segment.com/help/contact)!

 ## Getting Started

-{% include content/connection-modes.md %}
+{{>connection-modes}}

 1. From your Segment UI's Destinations page click on "Add Destination".
 2. Search for "Qualaroo" within the Destinations Catalog and confirm the Source you'd like to connect to.